 Our carefully selected modules will give you the chance to explore and develop your specialist training.

 In the first term you explore different means of communication imaginatively while learning about the roots of theatre practice.
-Modules cover subjects including:
+You will:

 Your second term focuses on:

-Your third term acting module brings together all the skills and experience your have developed through the course.
+Your third term brings together the skills and experience you have developed through the course.